-New Leaf Foods, Inc. is launching an Urban Food Forest project during our annual New Leaf Garden Blitz event on May 12 thru the 15th.
-You can start your own food forest in your yard today.
+New Leaf Foods, Inc. is launching an Urban Food Forest project during our next annual New Leaf Garden Blitz event on dates early May of 2023.
+Then, you can start your own food forest in your yard!
 Order your fruit and nut trees and bushes on our site!

 Food forests are plantings of edible landscape plants like raspberries, blackberries, elderberries, plum trees, apple trees, black chokeberries, and hazelnuts that not only enhance the beauty of any yard, but they also provide growers with yummy, healthy options that grow year after year.